c3lang/c3-web/docs/language-common/memory.md

 Foo* t = mem::tnew(Foo);   // Same as 'new' but using the temp allocator
 ```

-`new` and `tnew` also takes an optional initializer, allowing you to allocate and initialize in a single call.
+`new` and `tnew` also take an optional initializer, allowing you to allocate and initialize in a single call.
 ```c3
 Foo* f = mem::new(Foo, { 1, 2 });
 // Equivalent to: